Not too long ago, fat was the Satan incarnate. Just thinking of the word ‘fat’ made people fat.

-Studies are abound on the benefits of nut consumption.
+Studies abound on the benefits of nut consumption.

 If you haven’t noticed by now, the Mediterranean framework is a huge proponent of nut consumption, and epidemiological studies associate nuts with better cardiovascular health, decreased inflammation, stroke, diabetes, heart failure, and various cancers (37, 38, 39).

-Each type of nut also carry their own fatty acid profile, some more beneficial than others.
+Each type of nut also carries its own fatty acid profile, some more beneficial than others.